 - ownership/ shareholding possibly affected by the outcome of the evaluation;

-- benefits such as travelling or hospitality (if beyond what is reasonably necessary for the work as an employee or external evaluator);
+- benefits such as traveling or hospitality (if beyond what is reasonably necessary for the work as an employee or external evaluator);

 - grants sponsored by the manufacturer;

-The Evaluators identify specific aspects of the clinical data evaluation for their specific review.
+The Clinical Evaluator identifies specific aspects of the clinical data evaluation for their specific review.
 During clinical evaluation, they should verify: